Sustainable fashion: how to shop with an eco-aware stance

 ‘I think designing with a carbon number is going to become a really interesting way to talk about the topic of sustainability in the future’ – Tim Brown, co-founder and CEO, Allbirds

 Allbirds is intent on sharing its findings and innovations with the wider retail and apparel industry.
-Its sugarcane EVA material, used to make its SweetFoam™ soles, is used by Reebok, Timberland and Ugg.
-In celebration of Earth Day 2021, the label is also releasing an open-source version of its carbon footprint calculator at FreeTheFootprint.com, to allow other labels to use its technology.
-Its also calling on brands to be more transparent about the carbon footprint they generate during manufacturing.
+Its sugarcane EVA material, used to make its SweetFoam™ soles, is used by Reebok, Timberland and Ugg and in May 2020, the label announced a revolutionary brand partnership with Adidas, to create sustainable fashion with the lowest possible carbon footprint.
+In celebration of Earth Day 2021, Allbirds released an open-source version of its carbon footprint calculator at FreeTheFootprint.com, to allow other labels to use its technology.
+Its also called on brands to be more transparent about the carbon footprint they generate during manufacturing.
+At the G7 summit in Cornwall in 2021, the brand also etched a pair of giant footsteps in the sand of the beach opposite its coastal location, to urge world leaders in attendance to ‘walk the walk’ when it comes to sustainability.

 Merino wool specialist Sheep Inc., which creates unisex jumpers, cardigans and beanies, operates from a ‘carbon negative, future positive’ standpoint.
 The label’s biodegradable and ultra-fine merino wool pieces are knitted using solar-powered, zero-waste machines, using raw fibres sourced from New Zealand sheep farms, which use regenerative farming methods.
 Each Sheep Inc piece features a tag that scan be scanned to reveal the provenance and carbon footprint of the design.
 The label also invests 5 per cent of its revenue into biodiversity projects, projects which mitigate, at minimum, ten times the CO2 impact of each sweater’s full lifecycle.